 - Omega 3 fatty acids: While these are mainly associated with roles in brain building and protecting from stroke/heart attacks, new evidence shows that they also have a role in immune functioning; specifically, they appear to enhance B cell immunity.

 - Elderberry Extracts: These, like turmeric, have been medicinally used for centuries.
-Their undoubted anti-viral effects have been proven in the case of influenza in mice, in birds, in vitro, and even in one very small clinical trial.
+Their undoubted anti-viral effects have been proven in the case of influenza in mice, in birds, in vitro, and even in one very small human study.

 Of these, the first five (Vitamin D, probiotics, vitamin C, virgin coconut oil, and Omega 3 fatty acids) should ideally be taken regularly to maintain health: most of these have functions that go beyond optimization of immune responses.

-In contrast, elderberry extracts should not ideally be taken daily.
+In contrast, elderberry extracts should not be taken daily, ideally.
 A great many people have expressed interest in doing exactly this, and I would have to advice against this stratagem: elderberry is certainly not required for normal functioning, unlike Vitamin D, vitamin C, omega 3 fatty acids, and even probiotics (which may play a role in shaping the gut microbiome, which in turn has a tremendous effect on health).
 Elderberry extracts actually exert their anti-viral effects in part by inhibiting ribsome functioning,which means they affect protein production, and hence in theory could affect any rapidly dividing cell in a dose-dependent manner.
+They may exacerbate autoimmune diseases and their long term safety has not been studied.

 Small (non-medicinal quantities) of turmeric in combination with black pepper can be taken daily by older people: this may be a particularly good idea for individuals with or at risk for metabolic syndrome.
 There is a wealth of literature on this, but I will highlight this analysis which suggests that it may be helpful in diabetics.
-If anybody wishes to take medicinal quantities of turmeric in a bio-available form for any number of conditions (cancer, osteoarthritis, other chronic pain conditions, metabolic syndrome, and so on) I would suggest that they do so in consultation with their doctor.
+If anybody wishes to take medicinal quantities of turmeric in a bio-available form for any number of conditions (cancer, osteoarthritis, other chronic pain conditions, metabolic syndrome, and so on), I would suggest that they do so in consultation with their doctor, as turmeric in particular can interfere w/ certain medications.
+Memorial Sloan Kettering has an excellent resource page on turmeric.
+I should emphasize that turmeric is a potentially extremely useful supplement for cancer patients, as its anti-viral, anti-microbial, and anti-inflammatory effects may really help protect those with immune systems weakened by chemotherapy and radiation.
+It could also combat some of the mechanisms by which drug resistance develops, and it also is anti-angiogeneic, so it could help in the fight against cancer itself.
+However, as noted previously, some of the medications turmeric interferes with includes certain drugs used in cancer, so check with your doctor, please.

-I do not advice that children be given turmeric + pepper daily, though it is definitely advisable to give turmeric + black pepper, as well as elderberry extracts if they are showing signs of infection.
+I do not advice that children be given turmeric + pepper or elderberry daily, though it is definitely advisable to give these if they are showing signs of infection.

-The past few months, I have had 3 threatened infections, all of which were (coincidence or not) staved off by taking all of these in combination.
+Over the many years since I have written this post, I have had multiple threatened infections, most of which were (coincidence or not) staved off within a day by taking all of these in combination.
+If in case there has ever been a fever, that has gone within a 24-36 hour period.
 I have also tried these (absolutely safe) experiments on all my family members, and they claim all of these (especially the probiotic and the turmeric-in-milk-with-pepper home brew) have helped.
 All of this is done for my toddler daughter as well, and again, it really seems to help, especially the Florastor + BioGaia combination for GI infections.
+As she has gotten older, the bioavailable turmeric and elderberry have seemingly helped her get over her very rare infections astonishingly quickly.

 Many people have asked about sources of these, so here is a Where to Buy list: